 I’m visiting Amsterdam in a month.
 How can I rent an apartment?

 The housing market is terrible.
-If you can, please stay off airbnb and stay at established hostels/hotels as there are a lot of residents struggling to find housing.
+If you can, please stay off Airbnb and stay at established hostels/hotels as there are a lot of residents struggling to find housing.
 This article is for residents, not tourists.
-If you're a tourist, feel free to check out my other Amsterdam posts: Neighborhood guide to Amsterdam, 15 Dos & Don'ts for Tourists, Cheap eats guide (under 10 euros), or Castles in the Netherlands that are a day trip from Amsterdam.
+If you’re a tourist, you can read about the best areas to stay in Amsterdam and hotels that I can recommend.
+In the coming year, there will be fewer Airbnbs and B&Bs as this process will be more strictly regulated.

 Social v.
 Non-social housing aka Free sector / Vrij huurwoningen